DeepPavlovAdmin/convai/wild/README.md

 3. when you are ready, send your system in form of Docker container or detailed run instruction to the organizers;
 4. Organizers run your bot in isolated environment.

+You can use an existing ParlAI integration from the first ConvAI competition [here](https://github.com/facebookresearch/ParlAI/tree/master/projects/convai).

 ## Bot API Documentation

 Bots are connectesd to the evaluation system via simplified version of [Telegram Bot API](https://core.telegram.org/bots/api).
 There are only two methods are available: `getUpdates` and `sendMessage`.
 Only text messages are allowed.
 The method `sendMessage` ignores all other fields besides `chat_id` and `text` (and additionally out unique field `msg_evaluation` described below).
 The method `getUpdates` allows to use only `limit` and `timeout` fields.
 The system provides updates only of type `message`.